jakearchibald/jakearchibald.com/static-build/posts/2025/07/give-footnotes-the-boot/index.md

   <div class="details-content">

-Thanks to a few newer CSS features, such as [the `::details-content` pseudo-element](https://developer.mozilla.org/en-US/docs/Web/CSS/::details-content), [`allow-discrete` transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-behavior#allow-discrete), and [interpolate-size](https://developer.mozilla.org/en-US/docs/Web/CSS/interpolate-size), we can animate the opening and closing of `<details>` elements.
+Thanks to a few newer CSS features (currently only available in Chromium), such as [the `::details-content` pseudo-element](https://developer.mozilla.org/en-US/docs/Web/CSS/::details-content), [`allow-discrete` transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-behavior#allow-discrete), and [interpolate-size](https://developer.mozilla.org/en-US/docs/Web/CSS/interpolate-size), we can animate the opening and closing of `<details>` elements.

 ```css
 :root {